top of page

 LAMB SPRINGS ARCHAEOLOGICAL PRESERVE - 2025 TOURS (LITTLETON, CO/FREE):

-• July 5, 2025 through October 11, 2025 (9:00am MT) – Visit this Paleoindian Mammoth Kill Site and learn about its importance to Colorado archaeology.
+• September 6, 2025 and October 11, 2025 (9:00am MT) – Visit this Paleoindian Mammoth Kill Site and learn about its importance to Colorado archaeology.
 Tours are on the first Saturday of the month.
+Last tour for 2025 will be October 11th.
 For more information and to register for a tour, visit Lamb Spring Archaeological Preserve Tour.
+To learn more about Lamb Springs, visit here.

 HISTORY COLORADO - EDUCATIONAL CLASS (DENVER/ONLINE/$):